louchesprocket/pgnutil/README.md

 * 	xstdecodesc: output the standard description of the opening, matching positions transpositionally
 * 	scidecodesc: output the Scid description of the opening, matching move sequences
 * 	xscidecodesc: output the Scid description of the opening, matching positions transpositionally
-* 	stdecomoves: output the game moves that match the line defining the standard ECO code
+* 	stdecomoves: output the game moves that match the line defining the standard ECO code, matching move sequences
 * 	xstdecomoves: output the game moves that match the line defining the standard ECO code, matching positions transpositionally
-* 	scidecomoves: output the game moves that match the line defining the Scid ECO code
+* 	scidecomoves: output the game moves that match the line defining the Scid ECO code, matching move sequences
 * 	xscidecomoves: output the game moves that match the line defining the Scid ECO code, matching positions transpositionally

 Note that any of the transpositional selectors ("xstdeco," "xscideco," "xstdecodesc," "xscidecodesc," "xstdecomoves," and "xscidecomoves") may return more than one result per game.